cozmobotics/CozmoSteering/README.md

 # CozmoSteering
 steer Cozmo with your mouse.
-By now, only the user interface is programmed, Cozmo integration will come later

 * Mimicks a control stick like on a remote controlled airplane